NetDocuments and iManage + Microsoft 365 Copilot Integration: A Deployment Guide for Canadian Law Firms (2026)

 The integration path has three deployment milestones.
 The first is the connector install, performed by a tenant administrator in the Microsoft 365 admin centre using NetDocuments’ published Graph connector package.
 The second is the user-mapping step, where each NetDocuments account is mapped to an Entra ID identity so Copilot enforces permissions correctly.

-The third is the cabinet-and-workspace scoping decision, where the firm decides which NetDocuments cabinets the connector reaches.
-Most firms scope by practice group (litigation, corporate, real estate) rather than indexing the entire repository on day one.
+Last comes the cabinet-and-workspace scoping decision, where the firm decides which NetDocuments cabinets the connector reaches.
+Most firms scope by practice group (litigation, corporate, real estate) rather than indexing the entire repository in week 1.
+I scope the pilot to a single cabinet every time, because a narrow Microsoft 365 index is far cheaper to unwind than a wide one.

 Microsoft, Graph connectors documentation, Microsoft Learn (2026)